 If the prediction direction of the UMVE candidate is the same with one of the original merge candidate, the index with value 0 is signalled as an UMVE prediction direction.
 But, if not the same, same with one of the original merge candidate, the index with value 1 is signalled.
 After sending first bit, remaining prediction direction is signalled based on the pre-defined priority order of UMVE prediction direction.
 Priority order is L0/L1 prediction, L0 prediction and L1 prediction.

-If the prediction direction of merge candidate is L1, signaling ‘0’ is for UMVE’ prediction direction L1.
-Signaling ‘10’ is for UMVE’ prediction direction L0 and L1.
-Signaling ‘11’ is for UMVE’ prediction direction L0.
+If the prediction direction of merge candidate is L1, signalling ‘0’ is for UMVE’ prediction direction L1.
+Signalling ‘10’ is for UMVE’ prediction direction L0 and L1.
+Signalling ‘11’ is for UMVE’ prediction direction L0.

 If L0 and L1 prediction lists are same, UMVE’s prediction direction information is not signalled.